Vidya Vikas Institute of Engineering & Technology

-Vidya Vikas Institute of Engineering & Technology (VVIET) was started in the year 1997, as part of the mission of the Vidya Vikas Educational Trust.
+Vidya Vikas Institute of Engineering & Technology (VVIET) was started in the year 1997, as part of the mission of the Vidya Vikas Educational Trust (VVET).

 Description

-VVIET is an engineering college recognized by the Government of Karnataka, and the All India Council of Technical Education (AICTE), New Delhi, affiliated to the Vishweswaraya Technological University (VTU), Belgaum, and governed by Vidya Vikas Educational Trust, which was opened by the famous Mysore Ex-Mayor Mr. Vasu, presently a Member of Legislative Assembly from Chamaraja Constituency, Mysore.
-Currently, the trust is monitored by one of his sons, Mr. Kaveesh Gowda V. Few of the famous celebrities are alumni of this college.
+VVIET is an engineering college recognized by the Government of Karnataka, and the All India Council of Technical Education (AICTE), New Delhi, affiliated to the Vishweswaraya Technological University (VTU), Belgaum, and governed by Vidya Vikas Educational Trust, which was opened by the famous Mysore Ex-Mayor, also Ex-Member of Legislative Assembly from Chamaraja Constituency, Mysore Late Sri.
+Vasu.
+Currently, the trust is monitored by one of his sons, Sri.
+Kaveesh Gowda V; a visionary educationist and a promising politician.
+Few of the famous celebrities are alumni of this college.
 Notable ones are Adarsh S (2013 CS pass out), who was a topper in those days is now Vice President of Citibank (USA).
 Another noted alumnus of VVIET is Dr.Safdar Hussain (2001 CS-First batch), completed his M.Tech from the Indian Institute of Technology, Hyderabad; Master of Science in Management from the University of Oxford, United Kingdom; Doctorate in Artificial Intelligence from Rennes School of Business, France; and is currently working as Chief Data & Analytics Officer for one of the Sovereign Wealth Funds in the UAE.

-Academics programs
+Department & HoD's

-The Institution has six undergraduate programmes and two postgraduate programmes.
+The Institution has five undergraduate programmes and two postgraduate programmes.